 2: Check For Stability

-The main reason Buddhist monks sit in lotus position is because it creates a sense of stability in the pelvis and spine.
+The main reason Buddhist monks sit in the lotus position is that it creates a sense of stability in the pelvis and spine.
 However, you can get that same level of stability in alternative meditation positions.

 3: Tune-In To Your Mind

 If you have followed steps one and two, you should feel a sense of focus and stability in your mind.

 If you have a good meditation sitting position, you will feel focused in your mind.
 If your current position is not meeting the criteria above, change position and run through the steps above.